What is endometriosis?

 Ablation vs. excision for endometriosis treatment

-Ablation is a superficial treatment where the lesions are burned to remove them.
-However, this technique only removes the lesion’s surface and may not completely remove the original lesions, leading to recurrence.
-Even a small amount of leftover endometrial tissue can cause significant pain and other symptoms.
+Ablation is a superficial treatment where the endometriosis lesions are burned to remove them.
+However, this technique only removes the lesion’s surface and may not altogether remove the original lesions, leading to recurrence.
+Even a tiny amount of leftover endometrial tissue can cause significant pain and other symptoms.

 Excision, on the other hand, is a technique that involves dissecting underneath the endometrial lesions down to healthy, non-endometriotic tissue and then removing the endometriotic tissue entirely from below.
-This technique allows for biopsies to be sent to a pathologist for confirmation and ensures complete removal of the lesion.
+This technique allows biopsies to be sent to a pathologist for confirmation and ensures complete lesion removal.

 Does endometriosis cause infertility?